matei-tm/f-orm-m8/src/README.md

 - DataColumn
 - TableMetadata
 - ColumnMetadata
+- CompositeConstraint

-In order to ease the code emitting four abstract classes are defined:
+In order to ease the code emitting, four abstract classes are defined:

 - DbOpenEntity
 - DbEntity